Justice Department to appeal its loss in the AT&T-Time Warner trial

 The case has been closely watched as an indicator of how courts would treat mergers of companies in different industries.
 AT&T is one of the country’s biggest telecommunications providers, and its purchase of Time Warner allowed it to pick up some of the biggest media brands in the United States, including HBO and CNN.

-AT&T said in a statement Thursday that federal judge Richard Leon correctly decided the case.
+AT&T said in a statement Thursday that judge Richard Leon of the U.S. District Court for the District of Columbia correctly decided the case.

 “While the losing party in litigation always has the right to appeal if it wishes, we are surprised that the DOJ has chosen to do so under these circumstances,” said AT&T general counsel David McAtee.
 We are ready to defend the Court’s decision at the D.C.
 Circuit Court of Appeals.”